Anke Domscheit-Berg: Political career

 Anke Domscheit-Berg was a member of Alliance 90/The Greens in the Mitte borough of Berlin.
 In May 2012 she joined the Pirate Party Germany.
 From August 2013 to July 2014, Domscheit-Berg was chair of the Pirate Party in Brandenburg.

 In the 2013 German federal election, Domscheit-Berg was second on the Pirates' party list in Brandenburg, and also stood as a direct candidate in the single-member constituency of Oberhavel – Havelland II.
 In the 2014 European Parliament election, she was third on the Pirate Party's national party list.
 She was however unsuccessful in both elections.

 In September 2014, Domscheit-Berg left the Pirate Party.
 In the 2017 German federal election, she stood as a candidate for The Left in the constituency of Brandenburg an der Havel – Potsdam-Mittelmark I – Havelland III – Teltow-Fläming I, without being a party member, as well as taking third place on the party list of The Left in Brandenburg.
 She was defeated in the constituency by CDU candidate Dietlind Tiemann, but was elected as a member of the Bundestag via the party list.
 She is the chair of the Left group in the Bundestag's 'Digital Agenda' committee.

+Domscheit-Berg is chairwoman of the Left Party in the "Digital Agenda" committee and deputy member of the committees on education, research, technology impacts, transport and digital infrastructure, and the "Artificial Intelligence" Commission of Inquiry.

+On 24 April 2021, she announced her entry into the Left Party, but only after she won the election for the top places on the Brandenburg state list.
+She wanted to avoid the false impression that it was tactically motivated to promote her candidacy.

+In the 2021 federal election, she entered the Bundestag via second place on the Left Party's Brandenburg state list.

+Domscheit-Berg will not run again in the 2025 federal election.

+Commitment to gender equality

+Anke Domscheit-Berg is committed to gender equality in all areas of society.
+In lectures, workshops and publications, she campaigns against sexism, violence against girls and women and unequal treatment in the workplace and politics.